charlesrogers/product_management/qualitative_research/discover_objectives.md

 *The first 3 are directly from the ODI methodology.*

 For example, "What makes selecting a vendor error prone, inefficient, etc."
 That being said, some people will just say, "...uhh, nothing" so at the same time we can ask questions that reveal the same thing if those initial questions don't yeild any challenges.
+For example, you could say, "okay, tell me about a time when selecting a vendor has been at least a bit challenging..."
 It depends at what level we're thinking... if it's a specific product feature we'd ask something like:
 In your role, what are your specific responsibilities?
 How long do each of those take?
 How many people are involved?

 This will allow us to measure things by organizational investment.